BexB1/mit-front-end-next-steps-bootcamp/Day_1/html1.md

 Let's go through these one-by-one.

   - `<!DOCTYPE html>` tells the browser what type of code to expect.
-  - The `<html></html>` tags enclose all of the HTML on our page, and tell the browser where to start and stop reading the code.
+  - The `<html></html>` tags enclose all of the HTML on our page and tell the browser where to start and stop reading the code.
   - The `<head>` tags contain all of the HTML code which doesn't make up the body of the web page.
 Commonly found within the head tags are things like stylesheet links and 'metadata', such as the title of the page which shows up n the browser tab.
   - The`<body>` tags contain the meat of the page; here's where we'll declare all of the components making up the visual structure of the page.